August is the month when many go on vacation, with the Algarve being the most popular destination among our readers.

 With practically everyone moving to the south of the country, some of our readers have chosen the north, namely the city of Porto, to visit during what remains of this summer season.

-So, is all we have to suggest that you take a look at the Secret Harbor, who do the same as us here at Lisboa Secreta, a guide with the best tips on what to do in this fantastic city.
+That’s why we suggest you take a look at Porto Secreto, which does the same thing we do here at Lisboa Secreta, a guide with the best tips on what to do in this fantastic city.

 New York